xied75/signaturesurvey/Powershell/README.md

-(Just a temporary way to run the signare survey, until modules are created.)
+This is just a temporary way to run the signature survey.
+It should be something like ``@powershell SignatureSurvey.ps1 "D:\Code\PathToProject"`` outside of the script file.